 International Center of Photography to Celebrate Artist Mickalene Thomas at Eighth Annual ICP Spotlights on October 23

 The International Center of Photography (ICP), the world’s leading institution dedicated to photography and visual culture, will celebrate acclaimed artist Mickalene Thomas at the eighth annual ICP Spotlights, taking place on October 23 in New York City.
-Co-chaired by Peggy Anderson and Debby Hymowitz, the benefit luncheon will include a silent auction and feature an in-depth, on-stage conversation with the honoree.
+Co-chaired by Peggy Anderson, Sheree Hovsepian, and Debby Hymowitz, the benefit luncheon will include a silent auction and feature an in-depth, on-stage conversation between Prof. Beverly Guy-Sheftall and the honoree.

 Inspired by art history as well as popular culture, Thomas’s photographs and paintings of women examine and reimagine concepts of female identity and beauty.
 Her paintings, which are based on her photographs, are composed of paint, rhinestones, and enamel.

 “We’re excited to recognize Mickalene Thomas, a true luminary of the contemporary art world, for her work challenging conventional notions of truth, femininity, and race,” says Mark Lubell, Executive Director of ICP.
-“Mickalene’s art is incorporated into one of our current ICP Museum exhibitions, Multiply, Identify, Her, and the conversations her work evokes are central to those we are fostering through our education and public programs.”
+“Mickalene’s art is incorporated into a recent ICP Museum exhibition, Multiply, Identify, Her, and the conversations her work evokes are central to those we are fostering through our education and public programs.”

 “The silent auction is one of the most exciting aspects of Spotlights every year,” says Hymowitz.
 “The quality and range of work is so impressive!”

 Anderson and Hymowitz founded ICP Spotlights in 2011 to shine a light on the immense talent of women influencing the world of photography and visual culture.
-Previous Spotlights honorees include Lynsey Addario, Laurie Simmons, Lauren Greenfield, Carrie Mae Weems, Mary Ellen Mark, and Shirin Neshat, among others.
+Previous Spotlights honorees include Laurie Simmons, Lauren Greenfield, Carrie Mae Weems, Mary Ellen Mark, Shirin Neshat, and Lynsey Addario, among others.

-Tickets to the event will go on sale on June 21, 2018 and can be purchased per person or per table.
-For more information or to make reservations, please contact Grace Dowd at 212.857.9714 or email@example.com.
-Tickets are also available for purchase online at icp.org/spotlights-tickets.
+Tickets for this year’s event can be purchased per person or per table online at icp.org/spotlights-tickets.
+For more information or to make reservations, please contact Grace Dowd at 212.857.9714 or firstname.lastname@example.org.

 About Mickalene Thomas